GenieAI-Development/GenieAI-frontend/README.md

   B->>B: Clear successfully sent events
 ```

-- Context analysis distinguishes ordinary requests from gift requests.
-Gift requests open the preference setter only when required details are missing and no saved preferences are available; a previously skipped setter is respected.
+- The initial gift-category chips open the prefilled preference setter.
+Typed custom messages, voice input, and image search do not open a preference follow-up; they go directly to the relevant search or conversation flow.
 - Product requests continue through the search API and personalization pipeline.
 Thinking searches also use HF reranking.
 - Greetings, identity or capability questions, general conversation, and delivery-only checks use a text-only Next.js reply.
 - Text-only replies skip Python and HF, return an empty product list, and hide existing product cards.